Killaspugbrone

-One of the earliest churches in Sligo, it was founded by Bishop Brón mac Icni (d.
-512) a contemporary of St. Patrick.
+One of the earliest churches in Sligo, it was founded by Bishop Brón mac Icni (died 512) a contemporary of St. Patrick.
+The church is in a townland and civil parish of the same name.

 History

 This church was a major pilgrimage site that contained a relic of St. Patrick known as the Fiacail Pádraig, now in the National Museum of Ireland.
 According to Patricks biographer Tirechán in his Collectanea, Patrick prophesied that the sea would force his heirs to move closer to the river Sligo, now the Garavoge (see Sligo).